urbit/docs/tutorials/arvo/arvo.md

 A short summary of the purpose of each these arms are as follows:

  - `+poke` is the transition function that moves Arvo from one state to the next.
 It is the most fundamental arm in the entire system.
+It is a typed transactional message that is delivered exactly once.
+This is sometimes said to be impossible, but that is not the case for single-level stores engaged in a permanent session, as is the case among Arvo ships.
  - `+peek` is an arm used for inspecting things outside of the kernel.
 It grants read-only access to `scry` Arvo's global referentially transparent namespace.
  - `+wish` is a function that takes in a core and then parses and compiles it